w3c/wai-curricula/content/designer/images-and-graphics.md

   * boilerplate descriptions that would then be completed and maintained through the development and authoring phases
   * adjacent textual information to complement images and icons, for example in a news headline
   * text alternatives that describe the information conveyed by images
-* apply the appropriate contrast ratio to images that are necessary to understand the contents
+* apply the appropriate contrast ratio to images that are necessary to understand the content
 * use styled text instead of images of text when the technology in use can provide the desired visual presentation
 * define alternatives to CAPTCHA and biometrics, for example by providing visual, auditory, and logical CAPTCHA
 * explain the issues associated with relying only on one form of biometrics and CAPTCHA, and describe alternative approaches for authentication